jonase/eastwood/README.next.md

 used in the map given to the `eastwood` function.

 This will behave much as running Eastwood from the command line will, except it will not exit the JVM at the end.

-There is a `:callback` key that can be added to the argument with a value of a callback function that gives one significant control of where warning and error messages appear, but by default these all appear on the writer `*out*`.
-There is no documentation for this callback function yet, and while you are welcome to read Eastwood source code, this is new alpha-state code that will likely change in future Eastwood versions.
+There is a `:callback` key that can be added to the argument map.
+Its value is a callback function that gives you significant control of where warning and error messages appear -- by default these all appear on the writer `*out*`.

+There is no documentation for this callback function yet.
+You you are welcome to read Eastwood source code to see examples of how to write one, but note that this is alpha-status code that will likely have API changes in future Eastwood versions.

 Running Eastwood from the REPL requires you to manage your namespaces manually.
 Eastwood will not force the removal of any namespaces, and